HAHAYOUDEAD/PastimeReading/README.md

+## Latest update!
+- Squares are no more!
+The book now supports at least 35 most used(according to wiki) languages, including, but not limited to: Farsi, Hebrew, Hindi, Japanese and Greek
+- RTL language support!
+Book can now be changed to open from right side(check the settings)
+- New bookcover!
+Not as low-detail as previous ones, and looks pretty cool I think...

 ## Pastime Reading
 Is a mod that allows you to [read a book](https://www.youtube.com/watch?v=MIUvKW89SgI) when there's nothing else to do in your 382-day sandbox.
 ![Poster](Images/Poster.png)